 Header image courtesy of @wnjay_wootthisak (via iStock)

 As far as local landmarks go, few can compete with the iconic, 34-metre-tall Tian Tan Buddha (also known as the Big Buddha) that gazes out over the scenic hills of Ngong Ping in Lantau Island.
-Symbolising the harmony between man, nature, and faith, this stately statue—billed as the world’s largest outdoor bronze seated Buddha—was unveiled as an extension of the Po Lin Monastery in 1993.
+Symbolising the harmony between man, nature, and faith, this stately statue—billed as the world’s second-largest outdoor bronze seated Buddha—was unveiled as an extension of the Po Lin Monastery in 1993.
 It has since been welcoming masses of visitors in search of an immersive cultural and religious experience.

 Now, given its renowned status as a major tourist attraction on Lantau Island, there are numerous ways of getting to the Big Buddha, ranging from cable cars to buses; but in the spirit of the statue’s symbolism (or just to avoid the crowds), we say the best way is to eschew vehicular modes of transport and make the pilgrimage by foot!
-Multiple hiking routes go up to the site with varying levels of difficulty and distance, so you have no excuse not to lace up your walking shoes and get some steps in.
+Multiple hiking routes go up to the site with varying levels of difficulty and distance, so you have no excuse to not lace up your walking shoes and get some steps in.
 From easy-breezy to downright daunting, here is your ultimate guide to hiking to the Big Buddha.

 Distance: 5.5 kilometres approx.